esallychang/modified-intro-to-rnaseq-hpc/lessons/01_intro-to-RNAseq.md

 </p>

-Different biological processes, as well as mutations, can affect which genes are turned on and which are turned off, in addition to, *how much* specific genes are turned on/off.
+Different biological processes, as well as mutations, can affect which genes are turned on and which are turned off, in addition to *how much* specific genes are turned on/off.

 To make proteins, the DNA is transcribed into messenger RNA, or mRNA, which is translated by the ribosome into protein.
 However, some genes encode RNA that does not get translated into protein; these RNAs are called non-coding RNAs, or ncRNAs.
 Often these RNAs have a function in and of themselves and include rRNAs, tRNAs, and siRNAs, among others.
 All RNAs transcribed from genes are called transcripts.